ChrisHal/PMbrowser/doc/usage/menues.rst

 metadata as table
 +++++++++++++++++

 Export :index:`metadata <export; metadata>` as tab-delimited table.
+The table can be either copied to the clipboard or saved to file.
-Parameters marked for export (see :ref:`select-params-dlg-label` ) will be included in export.
-Additionally to these parameters, the first four columns of the table will contain the group, series, sweep, and trace counts.
+Parameters marked for export (see :ref:`select-params-dlg-label` ) will be included in the export.
+In addition to these parameters, the first four columns of the table will contain the group, series, sweep, and trace counts.
 You can choose per which level of the pulse tree a table row should be produced.

+You can decide if numbers should be formatted according to the system default.
+This is helpful if the table is to be imported into an application that expects such formatting, e.g. spreadsheet software.

 Select Parameters
 -----------------